AlanCLN/Sorting-Algorithm-Visualizer/README.md

 }
 ```

 Below is a swap function that belongs to the graph class.
 In this function, we are passing in NOT bar objects, but the divs that the bar object represents.
-Doing so allows us to use HTML DOM methods (replaceWith and insertBefore) that swaps the two nodes for us.
+Doing so allows us to use HTML DOM methods (replaceWith and insertBefore) that swap the two nodes for us.

 ```javascript
 async swap(bar1, bar2, speed) {